ednieuw/WordclockSelector/README.md

 <img alt="Word clocks" longdesc="Word clocks" src="SelectorPics/Wordclock.jpg" ></a></p>
 <p>There are several different designs of the word clock.
 This page is an overview of all possibilities.

-The first designs in a 11 x 11 character grid are over 10 years old and uses white 2835/3528 LEDs, an ATMEGA328 and shift registers.
+The first designs in a 11 x 11 character grid are over 10 years old and uses white 2835/3528 LEDs, an ATMEGA328 and shift registers.<br>
 Later designs were made with WS2812 RGB and SK6812 RGBW LED strips and an Arduino Nano.
+These clocks are 30 x 30 cm.

-The French language needed a 12 x 12 character grid and the four-language clock with a 25 x 25 character grid.
+The four-language clock with a 25 x 25 character grid needed a 12 x 12 character grid for the French language.<br> The other language character plates were redesigned and some words added.<br>
-These 12 x 12 11 x 11 character grid clocks use the Arduino Nano Every or a ATMEGA1280 chip
+These 12 x 12 character grid clocks use the Arduino Nano Every or a ATMEGA1280 chip with SK6812 or WS2812 LED-strips.<br>
+They have a standard size of 25 x 25 cm or 50 x 50 cm.

+In 2024 the Arduino Nano ESP32 with WIFI and BLE became avaialable.
+The latest designs use this microprocessor.

-There are examples for English, German, French and Dutch designs.<br>In the software it is possible to add your own language.
+The software contains four languages; English, German, French and Dutch .<br>
-<br> </p>
 <p>
 All clocks are designed on PCBs (Printed Circuit board). <br>
-These PCBs are designed in Fritzing and available in a Fritzing design format and as Gerber file in a ZIP.<br>The zipped Gerber files can be uploaded to a company likemy supporter <a href="PCBWay.com">PCBway that manufactures excellent PCBs with a good service</a>.<br>
+These PCBs are designed in Fritzing and available in a Fritzing design format and as Gerber file in a ZIP.<br>
+The zipped Gerber files can be uploaded to a company like my supporter <a href="PCBWay.com">PCBway that manufactures excellent PCBs with a good service</a>.<br>
 The Fritzing files can be used as a template for your own design. <br>
 KiCad can also be used for creating electronic circuit schematics but there is unfortunately in 2024 still no translation between the two formats possible.</p>
 <p>